qdrant/docs/qdrant/v0.7.x/indexing.md

 ## Payload Index

 Payload index in Qdrant is similar to the index in conventional document-oriented databases.
-This index is built for a specific field and is used for quick point requests by the corresponding filtering condition.
+This index is built for a specific field and type and is used for quick point requests by the corresponding filtering condition.

 The index is also used to accurately estimate the filter cardinality, which helps the [query planned](../search) choose a search strategy.